Desmond Tan (politician)

-Desmond Tan Kok Ming (born 13 September 1970) is a Singaporean politician, union leader and former brigadier-general.
+Desmond Tan Kok Ming (born 13 September 1970) is a Singaporean politician, union leader and former military officer.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Pasir Ris–Punggol Group Representation Constituency (GRC) between 2020 and 2025 and the MP representing the Pasir Ris–Changi Group Representation Constituency since 2025.
 Tan was the Minister of State for Home Affairs and Minister of State for Sustainability and the Environment concurrently between 2020 and 2022. and now the Senior Minister of State in the Prime Minister's Office since 2024.
-He is also the Deputy Secretary-General of the National Trade Union Congress since 2022.
+He is also the Deputy Secretary-General of the National Trades Union Congress since 2022.

 Prior to entering politics, Tan had served 28 years in the Singapore Army under the Singapore Armed Forces (SAF) and attained the rank Brigadier-General.
 He left the SAF in 2017.
-He had also served as chief executive director of the People's Association between 2017 and 2020.
+He was chief executive director of the People's Association from 2017 to 2020.
 Tan made his political debut in the 2020 general election when he joined a five-member PAP team contesting in Pasir Ris–Punggol GRC, which they won with 64.15% of the vote.